-NOTE 9 - An overlapped command may be indicative of a serious error and, if not detected, may result in corrupted data.
-This is considered a catastrophic failure on the part of the SCSI initiator device.
-Therefore, vendor specific error recovery procedures may be required to guarantee the data integrity on the medium.
-The additional sense data may aid in this error recovery procedure (e.g., sequential-access devices may terminate the overlapped command with the residue of blocks remaining to be written or read at the time the second command was received).
+Detection of an overlapped command indicates a serious error and, if not detected, may result in corrupted data.

+NOTE 6 - Corrupted data is considered a catastrophic failure on the part of the application client.
+Therefore, the device server uses vendor specific error recovery procedures to guarantee the data integrity on the medium.
+Additional sense data assists an application client in error recovery procedures (e.g., sequential access devices terminate the overlapped command with the residue of blocks remaining to be written or read at the time the second command was received).